- Colors:

 If you're somewhat tech-savvy, try to save photographs

-plan to use on your website in the .jpg format (or
+you plan to use on your website in the .jpg format

 For example,

-A photograph, on the other hand, should be saved in the
+the other hand, should be saved in the ".jpg" format

-".jpg" format because there is a lot of color transition
+because there is a lot of color transition and usually

-and usually multiple colors which need to be preserved
+multiple colors which need to be preserved as much

-photograph below on the left is saved in the ".gif"
+below on the left is saved in the ".gif" format which

-format which compresses the image too much and greatly
+compresses the image too much and greatly reduces

-reduces quality.
-The same photograph on the right
+quality.
+The same photograph on the right is

 but not so much that the quality is compromised.